ramokz/phantom-camera/documentation/docs/follow-modes/parts/follow-target.md

 <template v-slot:propertyDescription>

-Determines which Node should be followed.
-The `Camera` will follow the position of the Follow Target based on the Follow Mode and its parameters.
+Determines which `Node` should be followed.
+The `Camera` will follow the position of the `Follow Target` based on the `Follow Mode` type and its parameters.

 </template>
 <template v-slot:setMethod2D>